“Haiti’s New Dictatorship”

 Since 2004, the United Nation’s Stabilization Mission in Haiti, MINUSTAH, has been on site.

-In an event sponsored by Canada Haiti Action Network and Concordia’s 2110 Centre for Gender Advocacy, Podur will be launching York University Associate Professor Justin Podur’s book, Haiti’s New Dictatorship: The Coup, the Earthquake, and the UN Occupation, and discussing some of the issues he addresses, specifically, Canada’s involvement.
+In an event sponsored by Canada Haiti Action Network and Concordia’s 2110 Centre for Gender Advocacy, York University Associate Professor Justin Podur will be launching his book, Haiti’s New Dictatorship: The Coup, the Earthquake, and the UN Occupation, and discussing some of the issues he addresses, specifically, Canada’s involvement.

 “Haiti is one of the worst examples of Canada’s international behaviour,” said Podur, whose interest in Haiti stems from his study of Canadian foreign policy.
 Podur writes about how countries are on Haitian land without its people’s consent, and that corruption and inefficiency has lead to sparse improvement of the country’s conditions.